irwinchyi/html/docs/nyu/ux/1navigo.md

 #### Interview Goal

-- Understand their pain points while using online search services.
+- Understand their pain points while using surfing the internet using screenreader.
 - Ask their thought about community resources